sns3/sns3-satellite/doc/satellite.rst

 ###################

 FWD link scheduler builds periodically a number of BB frames and fills them with GSE packets from LLC in priority order.
-BB frames will be allocated an optimal ModCod based on UT specific CNo reports.
+BB frames will be allocated an optimal MODCOD based on UT specific CNo reports.
 After a scheduling round, scheduler tries to optimize the BB frames by down-converting the ModCod on a need basis to minimize the amount of BB frames.

 ARQ